 Tell me a little about getting started?

-Prospective clients usually begin with a free initial phone consultation during which we discuss your situation.
-Then we can set up an initial free meeting, after which I can usually quote a fixed price for the proposed package of services.
+Prospective clients usually begin with a free initial phone consultation during which we discuss your situation and your goals.
+Then we can set up a strategy session, after which I can usually quote a fixed price for the proposed package of services.

 What do I need to do to prepare for a meeting with you?

 All you need to do is call me so we can discuss some basics - marital status, number and age of kids, rough balance sheet, likely executors/guardians/trustees.
 After our call, I'll send you a set of questionnaires to review before our meeting, but there’s no need to have the questionnaires "filled out."
-For parties who are time/mobility challenged, we can make arrangements for a housecall if necessary.
+For parties who are time/mobility challenged, we can make arrangements for a housecall.

 When do I pay you?

-After our initial consultation, I will send you an engagement letter, in which I'll quote the price for work we've discussed.
+After our initial consultation, I will send you a proposal, in which I'll quote the price for work we've discussed.
 I typically ask that you pay upon engagement as a refundable retainer.
 For larger projects, I am happy to consider staged payments or other arrangements.
 We accept cash, checks, and credit cards.

 What if I need additional legal advice once we’ve completed my documents?

 I offer an ongoing legal relationship for my clients.
 I will call you to follow up periodically.
 You’re always welcome to call me with any questions you have about our work or about other legal issues.
 If I can't give a short answer, we'll schedule time to talk further or I'll make a referral recommendation.

 What sort of "estate planning" do I need?
 (Especially if I'm not expecting to pay estate taxes!)